Procedure for Members' resolutions

 - A resolution can only be withdrawn by the proposers if all five of them agree to withdraw it.

 - The Board of Trustees may, itself, prepare a statement commenting on the resolution, and this may include a recommendation to members as to how they should vote in relation to the resolution.

-- The members’ resolution and explanatory statement, together with the statement from the Board of Trustees, will be included in the formal paperwork for the AGM.
+- The members’ resolution and explanatory statement, together with the statement from the Board of Trustees, will be included in the materials published to members for the AGM.